 M.A.
 International Studies – South Asia

-The Master of Arts program in South Asian Studies offers students a framework within which to carry out the interdisciplinary study of the peoples and nations of the South Asian subcontinent – India, Pakistan, Bangladesh, Sri Lanka, Nepal, Afghanistan, and Bhutan.
+The Master of Arts program in South Asia Studies offers students a framework within which to carry out the interdisciplinary study of the peoples and nations of the South Asian subcontinent – India, Pakistan, Bangladesh, Sri Lanka, Nepal, Afghanistan, and Bhutan.
 The curriculum combines rigorous training in one or more South Asian languages with study of various aspects of modern and classical South Asian civilizations.
-The University has a distinguished faculty of scholars who provide instruction in diverse areas of South Asian studies, offering a rich variety of courses on these topics.
+The University has a distinguished faculty of scholars who provide instruction in diverse areas of South Asia studies, offering a rich variety of courses on these topics.

-Students in the Masters Degree program in South Asian studies may specialize in one or more areas of expertise represented by the faculty.
+Students in the Masters Degree program in South Asia studies may specialize in one or more areas of expertise represented by the faculty.
 These include language, religion, culture, cinema, environment, international development, human-animal-interactions, ethnicity and nationalism, human rights, gender, migration, and contemporary politics.

 Students may draw on the notable strength the program has in classical South Asian languages, literature, and religions, especially Hinduism and Buddhism.
 Several of the South Asia faculty teach courses in Comparative Religion.
 Areas of expertise include the religious literature of northern India in the late middle ages, and South Asian Buddhism.